 Tennessee Unemployment Rate Holds Steady, Signaling Continued Workforce Stability

-Tennessee’s labor market continues to show resilience, with the state’s unemployment rate holding at 3.6% in February 2026, remaining well below the national rate of 4.4%.
-The latest data was released by the Tennessee Department of Labor and Workforce Development on April 16.
+Tennessee’s labor market continues to show resilience, with the state’s unemployment rate holding at 3.6% in March-April 2026, remaining well below the national rate of 4.4%.
+The latest data was released by the Tennessee Department of Labor and Workforce Development.

 The steady rate reflects ongoing stability in Tennessee’s economy, even as national and regional labor markets experience shifts.
 A lower unemployment rate typically indicates strong employer demand and continued opportunities for job seekers across multiple industries.